Cytonic: Development

-The novel was originally intended to be released in Spring 2021 as part of a trilogy and later a four-book series.
-However, its release was delayed due to the COVID-19 pandemic and rigidly set for November or December due to paper shortages and printing delays from the publisher.
-Sanderson originally explored the idea of having multiple point of views, an idea that was seemingly scrapped sometime during the writing process.
+The novel was originally intended to be released in spring 2021 as part of a trilogy and later a four-book series.
+However, its release was delayed due to the COVID-19 pandemic and was rescheduled for November or December due to paper shortages and printing delays from the publisher.
+Sanderson originally explored the idea of having multiple points of view, an idea that was seemingly scrapped sometime during the writing process.
 In January 2021, Sanderson finished the first draft.
 Sanderson has stated that he feels the novel is a "little bit of a diversion" from the main story set to focus specifically on Spensa's arc in the aftermath of Starsight's last chapter.

 Reception

 Kirkus Reviews was critical of pacing caused by the increased focus on character development but praised the "wild aerial dogfights and larger battles", "terrific combat scenes" and "galleries of the multispecies cast members."